windmill-labs/windmilldocs/docs/core_concepts/5_schedules/index.md

 :::tip

-If you're not experienced with CRON syntax make sure to use https://crontab.guru
+If you're not experienced with CRON syntax make sure to use https://crontab.guru.

 :::

 ## Creating a Schedule

-To create a Schedule, go to the [Schedules](https://app.windmill.dev/schedules) page and click on **New schedule**.
+To create a Schedule, go to the [Schedules](https://app.windmill.dev/schedules) page on the side menu and click on **New schedule**.

 ![Schedule creation](./schedule.png)